PG23

 We spent a lot of time selecting the ICs for the parallel filter summing amps.
 For a long time, I was reluctant to reveal which one we used when asked (although, I did not succumb to dark strategy of filing off the part number) but at this point, I am almost proud to say, we uncovered a gem in the humble LM833.

 It's not as esoteric as most of the choices we tried, so I was afraid some would extrapolate that the EQ would sound cheap, if they heard this is what we settled on.
-In the end, I do not make money manufacturing opamps, so while the part we selected is not glamrous, the process
+In the end, I do not make money manufacturing opamps, so while the part we selected is not glamrous, the process and work that went into selecting it definitely elevated the design.

 At first, the PG might seem a bit too clean to be interesting, but give it some time.
 The parallel filter bus has a definitive sound to it, and this EQ does not fight you, which means you won’t feel any opposition when dialing in your EQ choices or tone.
 That can feel a bit "off" and a little invisible to even experienced engineers, because most of us are used approaching a new EQ in part by learning how to work around the artifacts when getting familiar with it